copperwater/xNetHack/doc/xnh-changelog-7.0.md

 - Stunned monsters move and hit things randomly, identically to how confused monsters do.
 - Archeologists can safely enchant fedoras when they are +4 or +5.
+- Open doors can be moved into diagonally if there is another non-closed door on one of the two mutually adjacent spaces.
+(Basically, you can walk diagonally through open double doors.)

 ### Interface changes